Cinema of Syria: 1940s

-In 1943, the grand Cinema Dimashq, boasting 1,500 seats and ranking among the largest movie theaters in the Eastern Mediterranean, opened its doors in Damascus.
-In 1947 when Nazih Shabandar established a production studio equipped with his own inventions.
-The subsequent year witnessed the production of the first Syrian talkie, Nur wa Thalam (Light and Darkness), featuring emerging Syrian stars Rafiq Shukri, Yevett Feghli, and Anwar el Baba.
+In 1943, Cinema Dimashq with 1,500 seats and ranking among the largest movie theaters in the Eastern Mediterranean, opened its doors in Damascus.
+In 1947 Nazih Shabandar established a production studio equipped with his own inventions.
+The next year witnessed the production of the first Syrian sound movie, Nur wa Thalam (Light and Darkness), featuring emerging Syrian stars Rafiq Shukri, Yevett Feghli, and Anwar el Baba.

-In the 1940s many Syrian films addressed the Palestinian Cause, though unfortunately, a comprehensive archive of early Syrian cinema from this period is lacking.
+In the 1940s several Syrian films addressed the Palestinian cause, although a comprehensive archive of early Syrian cinema from this period is lacking.
 Surviving films from the 1930s, 1940s, and 1950s represent only a small fraction of the production.
-The primary means of uncovering films from this era is through printed archives, particularly books dedicated to archiving and reviewing cinema.
+The primary means of uncovering films from this era is through printed sources in archives, particularly books dedicated to archiving and reviewing cinema.

 While references to Syrian and Arab cinema in the 1940s often overlook films related to the Palestinian cause, there are notable exceptions.
 One such film is al-Jaysh al-Souri fel Maydan (1949), produced by Ahmed Irfan.
-This work focuses on the Syrian army's role in the 1948 war, exemplifying a thematic emphasis on the Palestinian Cause during that decade.
+This work focuses on the Syrian army's role in the 1948 Palestine war, exemplifying a thematic emphasis on the Palestinian cause during that decade.

-Asmahan and Farid Al-Atrash were renowned singers who also ventured into the realm of cinema, showcasing their talents in movies across Egypt and Syria.
-Later on, Farid Al-Atrash extended his cinematic contributions to include Lebanese films.
+Syrian siblings Asmahan and Farid Al-Atrash were renowned singers and actors and became film stars in Egypt and Syria.
+Later on, Farid Al-Atrash extended his career to include Lebanese films.

 1950s

 During the 1950s Syria witnessed a growing professionalisation of filmmakers and actors.
-Actors in Syrian-Lebanese productions, like Anwar el-Baba (uncle of Soad Hosny), Rafiq Shukri, and Yvette Feghali, became prominent names in the film industry.
-In 1950 Aleppo was established the company Irfan and Jaliq, which produced the film Passer.

-During this period numerous Syrian actors and actresses relocated to Egypt in pursuit of career advancement.
+Actors in Syrian-Lebanese productions, like Anwar el-Baba (uncle of Soad Hosny), Rafiq Shukri, and Yvette Feghali became prominent names in the film industry.
+In 1950 the company Irfan and Jaliq was established in Aleppo and produced the film Passer.
+During this period numerous Syrian actors and actresses relocated to Egypt in pursuit of their career.
 Hala Shawkat became a rising star in Egypt.
 The 1951 American film Sirocco, set in Syria and starring Humphrey Bogart and Märta Torén, was filmed on location in Damascus.